Street Meeting Twenty Second

 It is a profound thing to speak to the people, but it is equally encouraging to receive strength from them in return.
 Once in a long while, amidst the weariness of continuous labor, the Lord graciously grants rest to our souls by sending these hurting sheep in the midst of the crowd.
 These beloved ones often come from congregations that do not feed them well; they remain in stalls of religion, unaware that their spirits have grown thin and malnourished.
 They have been fed not with the bread from Heaven, but with the empty husks produced by the minds of men.

-In the vastness of the vineyard, I am reminded that there are not only lost sheep, but hurting sheep—and even those who have wandered far into backslidings.
+In the vastness of the vineyard, I am reminded that there are not only lost sheep, but also hurting sheep—and even those who have wandered far into backslidings.
 Every one of them stands in desperate need of the healing balm of the Gospel.
+He is the good Doctor of the sick, and Father to the fatherless.

 When the truth is finally spoken in its purity, it acts as both a feast and a medicine.
-To see their spirits revive at the sound of the Master’s voice is a mercy that pays back every ounce of sweat spent in the sun.
+To see their spirits revive upon hearing the Master’s words is a mercy that pays back every ounce of sweat spent in the sun.
 We go to call the lost, but in His kindness, the Lord uses the hurting to remind us why we must never stop sowing.

 Comments